Advanced Surgical Techniques

 Important Notes

-Combination Therapy — NSAIDs + acetaminophen + non-medication strategies (elevation, ice/compression, early mobility) work best for swelling and inflammation
+Combination approach — swelling-control measures plus additional comfort measures plus non-drug strategies (elevation, ice/compression, early mobility) work best for swelling and inflammation.

-If at any time you have questions or concerns or are unclear about your discharge medications, please contact your CCO surgical team directly.
+If at any time you have questions or concerns or are unclear about your discharge instructions, please contact your CCO surgical team directly.

 Ready to Take the Next Step?